Blockchain game: History

 In December 2021, Peter Molyneux announced that his development studio 22cans's planned business simulation game Legacy would include a cryptocurrency called "LegacyCoin", based on the Ethereum blockchain.
 Prior to release, speculators could purchase in-game items as NFTs, and sales reached within a few days of Molyneux's announcement.
 That same month, GSC Game World announced plans to include NFTs in the game S.T.A.L.K.E.R.
 2. Due to widespread complaints, a day later the studio announced that they would no longer be pursuing NFTs within the game.

 In February 2022, games marketplace Itch.io described NFTs and blockchain games as a "scam", and said that anyone who thought they were useful should "reevaluate your life choices".
 This announcement was partly in response to an unconfirmed rumor that online publishing platform Gumroad would become involved with NFTs, which was met with widespread backlash from users.

 In July 2022, Mojang Studios announced that NFTs would not be permitted in Minecraft, saying that "speculative pricing and investment mentality around NFTs takes the focus away from playing the game and encourages profiteering, which we think is inconsistent with the long-term joy and success of our players".

 Will Wright revealed in October 2022 that his upcoming game VoxVerse would be a blockchain enabled game.
 The game's blockchain features were inspired by Wright having seen players in The Sims create their own assets and distribute them to others; within VoxVerse, creator players will be able to make areas that other players can explore and interact in, and then trade and sell these assets as NFTs.

 Square Enix committed more to blockchain game support, intending to bring the technology to the Final Fantasy series and also announcing new IP named Symbiogenesis built around NFTs.
 In a November 2022 investors report, the company said that they consider blockchain technology critical to their growth.
 Although several other companies had distanced themselves from blockchain and NFT technology following widespread consumer backlash, as of April 2023, Square Enix had reaffirmed its commitment to the technology.
+In February 2025, Square Enix announced it would be ending support for the Symbiogenesis game.